acnn-team/acnn-team.github.io/getting-started/contributor.md

   nav: "docs"
 ---

-Sincerely thank everyone who contributed to the development and success of this software
+## _Sincerely thank everyone who contributed to the development and success of this software_
----

 **_Jiaxiang Li_**